Many people say they’re happy because they’ve learned that optimistic thinking is good, that optimistic thoughts make them feel better.

 Oftentimes, however, saying “I’m happy (with my life, with who I am)” is just a defense mechanism that helps you avoid negative emotions.
 When you tell yourself that you’re already happy, you don’t need to risk hardship trying to achieve a goal, you don’t need to risk failure, pain, and suffering.

 “I’m already happy, I don’t need to work harder and start a business.”
 “I’m already happy, I don’t need to make more money.”
 “I’m already happy, I don’t need to change my diet and lose weight.”
-“I’m already happy, I don’t need to learn game to bang more chicks.”
+“I’m already happy, I don’t need to learn game to be more successful with women.”
 “I’m already happy, I don’t need to work out to get stronger.”

 Of course, this may be the truth and nothing but the truth.
 You don’t need economic success to be happy.
-You don’t need more money, less weight, more pussy, or more strength.
-You don’t need any of that shit.
+You don’t need money, a lean and strong body, or female attention.
+You don’t need any of that.
 But you might.
 And if you’re not spiritually enlightened, you probably do.

 But it’s hard to achieve those things.
 It’s easier to tell yourself that you’re already happy.